God’s First Book, Chapter 20, Chapter 21

 23. In those days the language of the kings of Vind’yu, and of men of learning, was

-UT OF ALL THAT IS GOOD.
+All-ao, signifying, OUT OF ALL THAT IS GOOD.
 But the Vedans were the unlearned, and

 their language was imperfect, and of many meanings for every spoken and written word.